Francesco Conconi: List of racers

 He took care of some well-known pro cyclists, although only a few of them have actually been found guilty of doping offences.
-A possible cause is the gap between the development of doping and the means to trace the use in sportsmen.
+A possible cause is the gap between the development of doping and the means to trace its use in sportsmen.
 However, in the light of recent revelations, this list may well point in the direction of certain medicinal networks, notably in Italy, but not of proven doping networks.